snacky-pkg/snacky/README.md

 Upload your install.sh and your install.py scripts, NOT THE WHOLE PACKAGE!
 In the install.sh script, this is what is needed.
 1. GitHub repo info, this should be commented.
-2. The download URL, upload the package to GitHub, and copy the releases download url FOR THE ZIP FILE! example: https://github.com/username/repo/releases/download/version/package.zip
+2. The download URL, upload the package to GitHub, and copy the releases download url FOR THE ZIP FILE! example: https://github.com/username/repo/releases/download/version/package.zip.
+Should also be commented out.
-3. A command to run install.py, example: python3 install.py
+4. A command to run install.py, example: python3 install.py

 In the install.py script, this is what you need.
 1. A command to run Snacky.
 Use snacky.